L'Anse aux Meadows, Newfoundland - Viking Site

 Experience the Vikings in L'Anse aux Meadows

-We are in L'Anse aux Meadows in Newfoundland and want to see how the Vikings once lived here.
-The north tip of Newfoundland extends from the wind, into the narrow strait of the Strait of Belle Isle.
-The sea road separates the island from the mainland of Labrador.
-It is hard to believe that the Vikings came here in 1000 AD. reached the east coast of North America.
-It is even more incredible that they had chosen such a harsh environment for their attempt to settle in the New World.
-But if you know that they left west from their Greenland settlements, that's understandable.
+We are in L'Anse aux Meadows on Newfoundland and want to see how the Vikings once lived here.
+Blown by the wind, the northern tip of Newfoundland stretches out into the narrow strait of the Strait of Belle Isle.
+The strait separates the island from mainland Labrador.
+It's hard to believe that the Vikings reached the east coast of North America here in 1000 AD.
+What's even more incredible is that they chose such a harsh environment for their attempted settlement in the New World.
+But if you know that they headed west from their settlements in Greenland, this is understandable.
 Because this region must have seemed familiar to them.

 Where Erik the Red went ashore in America